home gif (1446 bytes)

 Mark’s Guitars

-I have 47 guitars (this includes Basses and Acoustics), but my main guitars are 2 Parker Fly Deluxe guitars (customized with GK2A midi pickups for my Axon guitar synth and Yamaha Motif rack XS to go along with the magnetic and piezo pickups already on there); a Parker P-36 Tele Style guitar with Chris Kinman 48 Broadcaster Tele pickups in them (I also had nitro cellulose sprayed on the back of the neck by Rick LeGault for a vintage feel); a Parker PM20 Les Paul style guitar with a mahogany body and a figured Bubinga top with Virtual PAF pickup; a Parker P-30 Strat style guitar - antique crème with a pearlized pickguard and Chris Kinman Woodstock plus pickups installed; An Ibanez Artcore AF75TGD guitars with gold hardware (one in Candy Apple Red and one in Piano gloss black) that I had Noll Guitars “Getschify” (my term for turning Ibanez Artcore hollow body guitars into Gretsch guitars) for me (gold Gretsch knobs, volume knob on the lower bout, selector on the upper bout, the original selector turned into a kill switch, and TV Jones “TV Classic” pickups in the Candy Apple Red guitar and TV Jones Magnatron – like the DeArmond single coils in the Duo Jet – in the Black one); An early seventies Univox “Gimme” Les Paul (identical to the one I owned in 1976) that Jim at Noll guitars restored for me.
+I have over 71 guitars (this includes Basses and Acoustics).
+In the middle to late 90s, when Wurlitzer's music store when out of business, I bought 2 Parker Fly Deluxe guitars (customized with GK2A midi pickups for my Axon guitar synth and Yamaha Motif rack XS to go along with the magnetic and piezo pickups already on there) that led to me buying and customizing a Parker P-36 Tele Style guitar with Chris Kinman 48 Broadcaster Tele pickups in them (I also had nitro cellulose sprayed on the back of the neck by Rick LeGault for a vintage feel); a Parker PM20 Les Paul style guitar with a mahogany body and a figured Bubinga top with Virtual PAF pickup; a Parker P-30 Strat style guitar - antique creme with a pearlized pickguard and Chris Kinman Woodstock plus pickups installed; from there I branched out and bought and customized an Ibanez Artcore AF75TGD guitars with gold hardware (one in Candy Apple Red and one in Piano gloss black) that I had Noll Guitars “Getschify” (my term for turning Ibanez Artcore hollow body guitars into Gretsch guitars) for me (gold Gretsch knobs, volume knob on the lower bout, selector on the upper bout, the original selector turned into a kill switch, and TV Jones “TV Classic” pickups in the Candy Apple Red guitar and TV Jones Magnatron (like the DeArmond single coils in the Duo Jet) in the Black one; An early seventies Univox “Gimme” Les Paul (identical to the one I owned in 1976) that Jim at Noll guitars restored for me.
 He also installed a Graph tech Ghost system for piezo acoustic sound and midi guitar synth output.
+As of 2011 the lineup of main guitars has changed.
+All of them have been modified with Graphtech Ghost MIDI pickups and have been either painted, had neck reshaped or both by Jim at Noll Guitars.
+They are: A 70s Univox “Ripper” Strat copy guitar, that Jim at Noll also restored.
+Jim repainted it white (bright inkjet paper white), potted the pickups, installed the Ghost pickup system and reshaped (to match my Parker P-30), refinished and refretted the neck.
+A mid 70s Univox Deluxe Les Paul and a Parker P-30 that Jim painted Cherry Life Saver Red (my color idea, I told Jim that I wanted it to look like a Cherry Lifesaver, not Candy Apple Red), sprayed the neck with a nice gloss finish and added a Ghost pickup system to it.
+It has a pearlized pickguard, maple neck and Gold Lace Sensors in the neck and middle and a Dimarzio Fast Track in the bridge position; A guitar that Noll Built for me from an Aria Pro II maple neck that I had.
+They added a tropical green Tele body, GFS Lil Puncher pickups and a Pearlized pickgaurd; a wine colored Epiphone Casino that Noll added a Bigsby Tailpiece and had Lindy Frailin install his noiseless P-90s in the Epiphone chrome covers.
+A Red Parker P-36 Tele style guitar with a Dimarzio Area-T in the neck and a Fast Track-T in the bridge, along with a Ghost system for MIDI.
+Jim put a nice glossy finish on the neck.
+An Epiphone Les Paul Classic (that used to be translucent black) that Jim painted Purple Metallic for me and put on custom glitter knobs, selector ring and pickup rings.
+I also have a new Red Artcore that Jim installed TV Jones TV Classic pickups and a Ghost MIDI system in for me.
+It's great for clean Beatles type stuff, Jazz, Blues and has a great raw rock sound.
+Very Pete Townshend (Pete used a Grestch with filtertron pickups on Who's next and Quadraphenia).

 Jim at Noll is an artistic genius and a highly skilled craftsman who, besides buffing and fixing some dings on my 70s Univox “Gimme” Les Paul, restored a badly damage headstock and hand painted part of the logo that was damaged and you can not tell that it was ever damaged.
 It looks just like the one I owned, in the 1970s, the day it came out of the music store.
 He has matched and reshaped necks for me.
 He has painted bodies and refinished necks for me.
 The work always came out better than new.
 I can’t say enough about his work.
 He is the best, period.